Germanisation: Differences in Austrian and Prussian approaches

-Meanwhile, a more harsh and brutal form of Germanisation efforts, initially practiced in Farther Pomerania and East Prussia and extended following the Silesian Wars also to Silesia and County of Kladsko gained from the Lands of the Bohemian Crown as well as later to the terrories of Lauenburg and Bütow Land and the Starostwo of Draheim pawned by Poland, was introduced by Frederick the Great as a result of the partitions of Poland to the newly gained Polish territories of Greater Poland, Pomerelia, Warmia and Malbork Land.
-The Prussian authorities settled German-speaking ethnic groups in these areas.
+During the 18th-century, a more harsh and brutal form of Germanisation efforts, initially practiced in Farther Pomerania and East Prussia and extended following the Silesian Wars also to Silesia and County of Kladsko gained from the Lands of the Bohemian Crown as well as later to the terrories of Lauenburg and Bütow Land and the Starostwo of Draheim pawned by Poland, was introduced by Frederick the Great as a result of the partitions of Poland to the newly gained Polish territories of Greater Poland, Pomerelia, Warmia and Malbork Land.
+The Prussian authorities settled German-speaking Protestants in these areas.
 Frederick the Great settled around 300,000 colonists in the eastern provinces of Prussia.
-He aimed at a removal of the Polish nobility, which he treated with contempt, describing Poles in newly reconquered West Prussia as "slovenly Polish trash" similar to the Iroquois.
+He aimed at a removal of the Polish nobility, which he viewed with contempt, describing ethnic Poles in newly reconquered West Prussia as "slovenly Polish trash" and compared Poles to the Iroquois.
 From the start of Prussian rule Poles were subject to a series of measures against their culture: the Polish language was replaced by German as the official language; most administrative positions were filled by Germans.
-Poles were portrayed as "backward Slavs" by Prussian officials who wanted to spread German language and culture.
-The estates of the Polish nobility were confiscated and given to German nobles.
+Poles were portrayed as "backward Slavs" by Prussian officials who wanted to spread Protestantism in the German language.
+The estates of the Polish nobility were confiscated and given to Protestant members of the German nobility.